yoramterleth/uiglaciology/content/2-files.md

 ### Home directory
 Tim recommends against using this directory for most purposes.
 It is not accessible to others under most circumstances.
 It's better to work on projects in a transparent, centralized, and accessible way.

-### Backups on `kennicott`
+### Backups on kennicott
 basic_data, proj, and your home directory are backed up annually on the first of the year, as well as monthly and daily.
-These backups are stored locally, on `kennicott` itself.
+These backups are stored locally, on kennicott itself.
 Monthly snapshots of the data are retained for 6 months and daily snapshots of the data are retained for 8 days only.
 As a result, changes and deletions to files in these locations can be undone/recovered if identified quickly enough, while a snapshot exists of the file system.
 If you need files recovered, please contact Tim or [Benji Oswald](https://crc.ibest.uidaho.edu/contact.html) at the [CRC of IBEST](https://crc.ibest.uidaho.edu/index.html) as quickly as possible.
-Existing snapshots on `kennicott` can be identified by typing `zfs list -t snapshot` at the terminal.
+Existing snapshots on kennicott can be identified by typing `zfs list -t snapshot` at the terminal.

-Hard drives on `kennicott` are currently mirrored, to provide redundancy in the event of a single hard drive failure.
-In the event of a catastrophic loss of `kennicott`, data are also backed up offsite, via the cloud storage system Crashplan.
+Hard drives on kennicott are currently mirrored, to provide redundancy in the event of a single hard drive failure.
+In the event of a catastrophic loss of kennicott, data are also backed up offsite, via the cloud storage system Crashplan.
 This system stores recent backups of files every 8 hours, and increasingly sparse backups until backups are stored monthly, in perpetuity.

 ## On your local computer
 Don't do significant computing on your local computer if it's not being backed up on OneDrive.
 Whenever possible, do your work on kennicott.